madrugado/rarp/rarp/README.md

 This is C# implementation of RARP (Inverse ARP, actually).
 It uses only CLR 2.0 features, so it should work on almost every recently used Windows PC (starting from Windows XP, since it uses iphlpapi.dll).
+It is console application.
 It is single-threaded, so resolving IP may take a while.